robdodson/robdodson.me/src/posts/finding-a-job-in-climate.md

 ### React is king

 I interviewed or had exploratory phone calls with six companies, and I’ve also read pretty much every Climatebase newsletter over the past four months.
-I can say with confidence that the two most in-demand front-end skills are React, often paired with TypeScript.
+I can say with confidence that the two most in-demand front-end skills are React and TypeScript.
 Every company I interviewed with is using React, and pretty much every company on Climatebase lists it as a desired skill.

 Most companies seem fine with you learning React on the job, especially if you have prior experience with similar frameworks (Vue, Angular, Svelte, Lit, etc).